 Bowhunting in Arizona

-“Bowhunting in Arizona” seeks to help improve the skill and knowledge of bowhunters in Arizona, encourage ethical and selective hunting.
+“Bowhunting in Arizona” seeks to help improve the skill and knowledge of bowhunters in Arizona and encourage ethical and selective hunting.
 It is one of the oldest state hunting record programs in the United States, having been updated and printed regularly since 1980.
 “Bowhunting in Arizona” includes statistics on species taken in each hunt unit, color photos, anecdotes from the field, hunting tips, blank score charts with measuring instructions, rules of the program, a description of how to judge record-book animals and shot-placement diagrams.
 6th Edition-2018.
 Hard-bound with dust jacket.
 420 pages. $24.95

 Game Management Unit Maps